Nidhish-Agarwal/somniamind/README.md

 ## Conclusion

-DreamForge is designed to bridge the gap between subjective dream experiences and actionable insights, making it easier for users to understand and reflect on their subconscious.
+SomniaMind is designed to bridge the gap between subjective dream experiences and actionable insights, making it easier for users to understand and reflect on their subconscious.
 By combining basic/advanced input options, robust AI analysis, and interactive visualizations, the platform offers both casual users and power users a unique window into the world of dreams.
 The capstone journey is carefully planned to build the project step-by-step, ensuring a well-rounded and robust final product.

 ---